Using the GreyNoise Visualizer

 The top left sidebar provides a breakdown of the total number of lines and unique IPs, then shows the total number of IPs that were Noise (part of GreyNoise) or Not Noise (not seen by GreyNoise).

 The bottom left sidebar provides the breakdown of classification, countries, tags, and OSes for Noise IPs.

 The right panel provides the full list of Noise IPs that GreyNoise knows about with visible Organization, Classification, and Last Seen information.

 Customers with an active subscription are also able to export the analysis results using the Export button at the top of the results list.
 Available Export options are: JSON and CSV

-GreyNoise alerts are used to alert via email when an IP matching the provide alert configuration (either by CIDR or GNQL search) are observed scanning the internet.
+GreyNoise alerts are used to alert via email when an IP matching the provided alert configuration (either by CIDR or GNQL search) is observed scanning the internet.

 Start by navigation to the Alert section of the Account Profile by either hovering over the Account option and selecting Alert or going to: https://viz.greynoise.io/account/alerts